codeyumm/http5110/README.md

 # http5110
-Repo for Introduction Design for Interaction - 5110
+Repo for Intro to Web Development - 5110

-In this repo I am documenting everytthing I am learning in subject of Workshops in Intro to Web Development - 5110 at Humber College.
+In this repo I am documenting everytthing I am learning in subject of Intro to Web Development - 5110 at Humber College.
 This subject mainly focus on Introduction of different modules of web development.

 ## Learning Outcomes
 - Monitor the time spent on work using a timesheet.